stef1155/Mon-E/README.md

 # monemone

-A project made by Jeremiah, Jovanca Elred Bonfilio, Jeffrey, and Stefan Santoso
+A project made by Stefan Santoso, Jovanca Elred Bonfilio, Jeffrey, and Jeremiah

 ## Getting Started